StanfordMSL/msl_quad/docs/source/software/ground_station.rst

 QGroundControl Installation and Setup
 -------------------------------------
 QGroundControl is used to configure the quads.
-To install and run QGroundControl on your personal computer, follow the Ubuntu Linux section of the `instructions page <https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html>`_.
+To install and run QGroundControl on your personal computer, follow the Ubuntu Linux section of the `instructions page <https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html#ubuntu>`_.

 Terminator Installation
 -----------------------
-This step is optional, although we highly recommend that you use Terminator to monitor multiple streams of ROS topics before and during flight.
+This step is optional, although we highly recommend that you use Terminator or a similar tool to monitor multiple streams of ROS topics before and during flight.
 Terminator lets you arrange multiple terminals in grids and save layouts.
-See the `introduction page <https://gnometerminator.blogspot.com/p/introduction.html>`_ for more information and installation instructions,
+See the `introduction page <https://gnometerminator.blogspot.com/p/introduction.html>`_ for more information and installation instructions.

 ..
 For information regarding: